 Get rid of redundant code.
 Researchers at Stanford studied 1.6 million lines of Linux and found that redundancies, even when harmless, highly correlate with bugs.
 (See www. stanford.edu/~engler/p401-xie.pdf).

-They defined redundancies as code snippets that have no effect, like assigning a variable to itself, initializing or setting a variable and then never using that value, dead code, or complex conditionals where a subexpression will never be evaluated, since its logic is already part of a prior subexpression.
-They were clever enough to eliminate special cases like setting a memory mapped I/O port, since this sort of operation looks redundant but isn't.
+They defined redundancies as code snippets that have no effect, like assigning a variable to itself, initializing or setting a variable and then never using that value, dead code, or complex conditionals where a subexpression will never be evaluated, since its logic is already part of a setting a memory mapped I/O port, since this sort of operation looks redundant but isn't.

 Even harmless redundancies that don't create bugs are problems, since these functions are 50% more likely to contain hard errors than other functions that do not have redundant code.
 Redundancy suggests the developers are confused, and so are likely to make a series of mistakes.